 Penn State's curriculum for this 36-credit course of study is intended to educate persons who aspire to leadership positions in public service careers in government and nonprofit organizations.
 The course work includes 21 credits of core courses, 12 elective credits, and a 3-credit master's project.
 Up to 6 credits of 400-level courses may be taken as electives, with the advanced approval of a departmental adviser.

-In addition, a 3-credit (300 hour) internship is required of students who do not have at least two years of full time relevant work experience that consists of supervisory, managerial, or professional work.
+In addition, a 3-credit (150 hours) internship is required of students who do not have at least two years of full-time relevant work experience that consists of supervisory, managerial, or professional work.

 Core course topics include: